mbonikevin/Online-Bus-Ticket-Booking-System/README.md

 2. Start the app with
    `npm run dev`

-3. Open your browser and test the flow
+3. Open your browser and test the system

 ## Notes

 * This app is not meant to be production ready it is just a prototype
-* There is no security measures
+* There is no security measures at the moment
-* There is no backend or API
+* There is no backend or API at the moment